flemay/3musketeers/GUIDELINES.md

 ## .env

 `.env` is used to pass environment variables to Docker containers.
-To know more about it, please read [dotenv/README.md](https://github.com/flemay/3musketeers/blob/master/dotenv/README.md).
+To know more about it, please read [envfile/README.md](https://github.com/flemay/3musketeers/blob/master/envfile/README.md).

 ### .env.template

 Contains names of all environment variables the application and pipeline use.
 No values are set here. `.env.template` is meant to serve as a template to `.env`.
-If there is no `.env` in the directory and `DOTENV` is not specified, Make will create a `.env` file with `.env.template`.
+If there is no `.env` in the directory and `ENVFILE` is not specified, Make will create a `.env` file with `.env.template`.

 ### .env.example

-`.env.example` defines values so that it can be used straight away with Make like `$ make test DOTENV=.env.example`.
+`.env.example` defines values so that it can be used straight away with Make like `$ make test ENVFILE=.env.example`.
 It also gives an example of values that is being used in the project.

 > Never include sensitive values like passwords as this file is meant to be checked in.